thehyve/transmart-core/docs/templates.md

 entries that that point to the columns in the data file where the values for these placeholders should be found.

-The three placeholders are `DATALABEL`, `VISITNAME`, and `SITEID`. `DATALABEL` More than one column of the same data file may be associated with the `DATALABEL` placeholder.
+The three placeholders are `DATALABEL`, `VISITNAME`, and `SITEID`.
+More than one column of the same data file may be associated with the `DATALABEL` placeholder.
 Therefore, whenever the `DATALABEL` placeholder is referenced in the `Category Code` template, this reference must be disambiguated.

 Below is an example and some further explanation.